mieweb/docs/content/functions/system-administration/system-controls/access-control-adding-deleting-editing-users.md

 However, it is much easier to search by a user's last name.
 In the Search box at the top of the Access Control tab you are in:

-**Criteria**: leave as Begins With
+* <strong>Criteria</strong>: leave as Begins With

-**Search**: Type in the **last name** (or the first few letters of the last name) for the user you are searching for.
+* <strong>Search</strong>: Type in the <strong>last name</strong> (or the first few letters of the last name) for the user you are searching for.

-**By**: Use the drop-down arrow and select NAME
+* <strong>By</strong>: Use the drop-down arrow and select NAME

-**Show**: Click the … box to open your choices.
+* <strong>Show</strong>: Click the … box to open your choices.
 Show only Active users, Show only Inactive users, Show only Deleted users.
 You can check-mark which or as many filters here as you wish to show results for.

 This will pop-up any matches to that last name (or first few letters of the last name if you entered).